currentxchange/purple-explainer/Economic-Brief.md

 **There is no trading of SOL.**

-> Please Note: Staking PURPLE will not be available on April 17th, see [roadmap](Roadmap.md).
+> Please Note: Staking PURPLE will be added after Beta is released.
+See [roadmap](Roadmap.md).